u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/ecommerce/checkout_payment_shipping/payments.rst

 Payment providers
 =================

-Odoo supports a multitude of online
-:doc:`payment providers </applications/finance/payment_providers>` for your website, allowing your customers to pay with their preferred payment methods.
+Thrive Bureau ERP supports a multitude of online :doc:`payment providers </applications/finance/payment_providers>` for your website, allowing your customers to pay with their preferred payment methods.